bfbarry/CollabFinder/process_doc.md

 -

 # TODO in code
+- Database
+    - Adding each project type to database
+    - How to clear db version history
+    - How to add location/geo
+    - Make sure instantiating a project subclass + adding it to db also adds a Project
+- Web stuff
+    - Adding javascript to simplify project type display
     - add nav bar to base.html
     - Look into API, react
-- How to clear db version history
-- APIs
+Higher lever
     - Private projects

 # Website design
 Front page:<br>